Echinacea

 Does Echinacea boost immune system?

-However, a new study from the Hungarian Academy of Sciences on a unique strain of echinacea has proven that it can also treat anxiety.
-The Narrow-leaved Coneflower Root (Echinacea angustifoliae radix) can reduce anxiety and tension and restore healthy brain chemistry with no side effects.
+However, a new study from the Hungarian Academy of Sciences on a unique strain of echinacea has proven that it can also support stress.
+The Narrow-leaved Coneflower Root (Echinacea angustifoliae radix) can reduce stress and tension and restore healthy brain chemistry with no side effects.

 Does echinacea work for flu?

-Not only that, but it could also help treat symptoms of the flu.
-In one study in 473 people with the flu, drinking an echinacea-based beverage was as effective as an antiviral medication at treating symptoms.
+Not only that, but it could also help support concerns of the flu.
+In one study in 473 people with the flu, drinking an echinacea-based beverage was as effective as an plant compounds medication at treating concerns.

 Why is Echinacea bad for you?